 - Support for early career researchers

 Please get in touch via our contact page or email us (firstname.lastname@example.org) if you would like to contribute blog content or develop a new event.
 Events can be proposed at any time but funding will be considered in October for the following year.

 Social Media (Twitter): Robin Hayward is a PhD student at the University of Stirling & Centre for Ecology and Hydrology, looking at the ways in which tropical rain forests recover following selective logging of valuable timber species.

-Website manager/editor: Eleanor Warren-Thomas is a NERC-IIASA Research Fellow interested in trade-offs in biodiversity and environmental conservation.
+Newsletter Editor/Website manager: Eleanor Warren-Thomas is a NERC-IIASA Research Fellow at Bangor University interested in trade-offs in biodiversity and environmental conservation.
 She works on land use models and forest restoration, tropical peatlands in Sumatra, and did her PhD on the effect of rubber plantations on biodiversity in Southeast Asia, using economic and ecological perspectives.
 She’s also worked in Peru, Honduras and China.

 Blog/InFocus Editor: Amelia McKinlay is predominantly interested in the impacts of climate change on tropical forest ecosystems with particular focus on carbon dynamics.
 Currently, she is studying for an MRes in Tropical Forest Ecology at Imperial College London.
 She recently returned from a research trip to Malaysian Borneo and is investigating the influence of climate change on forest dynamics and carbon stocks using a forest gap model.